Jared Allen: Curling

 Since his retirement from football, Allen has picked up the sport of curling.
 In March 2018 he recruited fellow retired NFL players Marc Bulger, Keith Bulluck, and Michael Roos to form a competitive curling team.
 He first competed in a World Curling Tour event, the 2018 Curl Mesabi Classic, losing all four games, including one against the 2018 Olympics gold medal-winning team, 11–3.
 His team then played in the 2019 US Men's Challenge Round (a qualifying event for the United States Men's Curling Championship), losing all three of their games, by a combined score of 27–3.
 The team then played in the Ed Werenich Golden Wrench Classic, again going winless.

 Allen played in the 2021 United States Men's Curling Championship playing second for 2007 US Champion Todd Birr.
 At nationals, the team went 0–9.
+Allen competed in the 2024 United States Men's Curling Championship with Team Ruohonen led by skip Rich Ruohonen.
+Allen played lead.

+In April 2024 it was announced that Allen, as well as Canadian curlers John Morris, and Jennifer Jones, were part of a sports business venture, The Curling Group, which purchased ownership and operations of the Grand Slam of Curling series from Sportsnet.

+In November 2025, Allen teamed up with former U.S. Olympian Jason Smith and retired Canadian champions Wayne Middaugh and John Morris to compete as an "all-star" team on a sponsor's exemption into the 2025 GSOC Tahoe.

 Legal issues

 Allen has been arrested/charged for DUI a total of three times.
 The first was in Pocatello, Idaho, on May 11, 2002.
 He was then arrested twice within five months in Leawood, Kansas, on May 11, 2006, and on September 26, 2006.
 He was sentenced to 48 hours in jail as a result of the latter arrest.